elifdy/2022-07-22-GEM-online/index.md

 <p id="where">
   <strong>Where:</strong>
   online at <a href="{{page.address}}">{{page.address}}</a>.
-  If you need a password or other information to access the training, the instructor will pass it on to you before the workshop.
+ If needed, the password is **202020**.
 </p>
 {% elsif online == "true_private" %}
 <p id="where">
-  <strong>Where:</strong> Zoom: https://carpentries.zoom.us/my/carpentriesroom3 \nPassword: 202020.
+  <strong>Where:</strong> This training will take place online.
+  The instructors will provide you with the information you will need to connect to this meeting.
 </p>
 {% endif %}